learn-co-curriculum/dsc-ID3-trees-lab/README.md

 ## Introduction

-In this lab, we will simulate the example from the previous lesson in python.
-We will write functions to calculate entropy and IG which will be used for calculating these uncertainty measures and deciding upon creating a split using information gain while growing a ID3 classification tree.
-We shall attempt to write general function that can be used for other (larger) problems as well.
+In this lab, we will simulate the example from the previous lesson in Python.
+You will write functions to calculate entropy and IG which will be used for calculating these uncertainty measures and deciding upon creating a split using information gain while growing a ID3 classification tree.
+You will also write a general function that can be used for other (larger) problems as well.
 So let's get on with it.

 ## Objectives

-You will be able to:
+In this lab you will:

-- Write functions for calculating Entropy and Information gain measures
+- Write functions for calculating entropy and information gain measures
-- Identify the attribute for best split at master and each subsequent node
+- Use entropy and information gain to identify the attribute for best split at each node

 ## Problem

-We shall use the same problem about deciding weather to go and play tennis on a given day, given the weather conditions.
+You will use the same problem about deciding weather to go and play tennis on a given day, given the weather conditions.
 Here is the data from previous lesson:

 |  outlook | temp | humidity | windy | play |
 |:--------:|:----:|:--------:|:-----:|:----:|